Introduction:

 The message

-"Cannot divide by zero."
+"Cannot divide by zero."is printed instead.

 10. Final Project: Simple Calculator